Man sues parents for 'destroying' his valuable porn collection

 His father allegedly responded that one reason "I destroyed your porn was for your own mental and emotional heath.
 I would have done the same if I had found a kilo of crack cocaine.
 Someday, I hope you will understand."

-The man later reached out to investigators again, allegedly sending one officer 44 emails listing movies he said his parents had destroyed, many of which he claimed were valuable, hard-to-get films.
+The man later reached out to investigators again, allegedly sending one officer 44 emails listing movies he said his parents had destroyed, many of which he claimed were valuable, difficult-to-get films.

 The prosecutor again declined to file charges.